Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Experiments

 \subsection{Ablation Study}

-We conducted ablation studies to evaluate the contribution of each component in our DLFD method.
-Initially, we assessed the performance of DLFD alone, which achieved moderate success in machine unlearning, as shown in Table~\ref{tab:ablation}.
-While DLFD alone is effective in distancing the retained data distribution from the forgotten data distribution, it can lead to a reduction in model utility if not combined with other techniques.
+We perform ablation studies to evaluate each component of DLFD.
+Using only feature distribution optimization initially achieves success in machine unlearning, as shown in Table~\ref{tab:ablation}.
+While effective in separating retain and forget data distributions, this component alone may reduce model utility without the support of other components.

-Next, we incorporated the Classification Loss (Cls Loss), which helps maintain the classification accuracy of the retained data.
-This addition led to a significant improvement in performance across all tasks, particularly for the Age and Emotion tasks, where the NoMUS score increased by approximately 7.3\% (from 0.7021 to 0.7536) and 4.7\% (from 0.7199 to 0.7536), respectively.
-This indicates that Cls Loss plays a crucial role in preserving model utility while still achieving effective unlearning.

-Finally, by integrating Dynamic Forgetting, which adapts the unlearning process based on the model's performance during training, we observed further enhancements.
-For instance, the NoMUS score for the Age and Emotion tasks increased by an additional 2.2\% (from 0.7536 to 0.7698) and 5.3\% (from 0.7536 to 0.7934), respectively, with Dynamic Forgetting.
-This component effectively prevents correlation collapse, ensuring that the model does not lose essential task-related features during the unlearning process.

-The results demonstrate that the combination of all three components—DLFD, Cls Loss, and Dynamic Forgetting—yields the best overall performance, achieving superior NoMUS scores across all tasks compared to using any single component or combination of two components.
+The addition of classification loss preservation as the second component significantly improves performance, especially in Age and Emotion tasks (NoMUS increased by 7.3\% and 4.7\%), highlighting its role in maintaining model utility.
+Finally, integrating dynamic forgetting further enhances performance, with additional improvements in Age (2.\%) and Emotion (5.3\%) tasks.
+This component effectively prevents correlation collapse by balancing forgetting and utility preservation.
+The complete framework, combining all three components, achieves superior NoMUS scores across all tasks, showing the effectiveness of their synergistic interaction.